andrewt3000/MachineLearning/neuralNets.md

 **Architecture** is the structure of a neural network i.e. number of hidden layers, and number of nodes.

-**Number of hidden layers** is a hyperparmeter.
+**Number of hidden layers** is a hyperparameter.
 The higher the number of layers the more layers of abstraction the network can represent.
 If the network has too many layers it may suffer from the vanishing or exploding gradient problem.

 **Capacity** is the model's storage space for patterns and is driven by parameter width (number of hidden units) and depth (number of layers).
 Generally, a higher number of parameters equates to a higher capacity.

 **Parameter count** is the total number of learnable weights and biases in a network — every number that gets updated by gradient descent.

 ### Activation Functions
 **Activation function** - the "neuron" in the neural network executes an activation function on the sum of the weighted inputs.
 In the neuron metaphor you can assume as the value approaches 1 the neuron is "firing".
-ReLu is a popular modern activation function.
+ReLU is a popular modern activation function.
 **PyTorch** [activations](https://pytorch.org/docs/stable/nn.html#non-linear-activations-weighted-sum-nonlinearity)

-#### ReLu
+#### ReLU
-ReLu activation is currently popular in linear layers and cnns.
-ReLu stands for rectified linear unit.
+ReLU activation is currently popular in linear layers and cnns.
+ReLU stands for rectified linear unit.
 It returns 0 for negative values, and the same number for positive values.
-Relu can suffer from "dead" relus ()
+RelU can suffer from "dead" ReLUs ()
 **PyTorch** [nn.ReLU()](https://docs.pytorch.org/docs/stable/generated/torch.nn.ReLU.html)

 ```python